makerdao/optimism-dai-bridge/README.md

 messages from L2 it would be possible to drain escrowed funds.
 This can be caused by the bug inside `OVM_L1CrossDomainMessenger` contract or a bug preventing fraud proofs to be submitted.

-If malicious messages are not subject to a dispute window (1week) all funds from escrow could be withdrawn.
+If malicious messages are not subject to a dispute window (1 week) all funds from escrow could be withdrawn by the attacker.
 This would cause L2 DAI being worthless.

 In case when such messages are still subject to a dispute window, it would be possible for governance to reject approval